 Kyler Murray will perform quarterback drills and other testing at his much-anticipated pro day workout in Norman, Okla., on Wednesday.

-Murray did not throw or take part in measurement tests at the combine, including the 40-yard dash, vertical jump and broad jump, but his height became headline news.
-Murray was rumored to be shorter than 5-foot-10.
-He measured 5-10 and 1/8.
+Murray did not throw or take part in measurement tests at the combine, including the 40-yard dash, vertical jump and broad jump.

 Beyond the Cardinals, the Oakland Raiders (fourth overall), New York Giants (sixth), Cincinnati Bengals (11th) and Miami Dolphins (13th) could covet Murray.
 The Denver Broncos are a longer shot to look at Murray with the 10th pick after trading for Joe Flacco.